SAP/abap-file-formats/doc/specification.md

 Namespaces are converted into brackets, for instance `/NMSPC/CL_OBJECT` becomes `(nmspc)cl_object`.

 ### Object Name and Type
-The object name and type represent the object.
-Basically, the object name (R3TR) and type are stored in the ABAP object directory (aka TADIR).
+The object name (R3TR) and object type are derived from the object itself, as stored in the ABAP object directory (aka TADIR).

 ### Sub Object Name and Sub Object Type